Position/Program Information TYPE OF RECRUITMENT

 Please ensure the certificates and licenses section of the application is completed.
 Provide the type of the required license(s), the number(s), the date(s) of issue, the date(s) of expiration and the name(s) of the issuing agency for each license as specified in the Selection Requirements.

 Applicants claiming experience in a state other than California must provide their Registered Nurse License Number from that state on the application at the time of filing.
 Applications submitted without the required evidence of licensure will be considered incomplete.
+Required license(s) and/or certification(s) must be active and unrestricted, or your application will not be accepted.
+Additionally, in order to receive credit for license(s) and/or certification(s) in relation to any desirable qualifications, the license(s) and/ or certification(s) must be active and unrestricted.

 Successful applicants for positions that require driving must obtain and present a copy of his/her driving record from the California State Department of Motor Vehicles before final appointment.
 Applicants should not present a copy of their driving history until asked to do so by the hiring department.
 The County will make an individualized assessment of whether an applicant's driving history has a direct or adverse relationship with the specific duties of the job.
 License must not be currently suspended, restricted, or revoked.
 PHYSICAL CLASS: II - Light: